-This includes an important focus on identifying and supporting factors that increase the resilience of our communities to deal with homophobia and transphobia.
+This includes an important focus on identifying and supporting factors that increase the resilience of our communities to deal with homophobia and transphobia, as well as advocating for systemic reform.
 It recognises, however, that ACON is only part of the picture, and that many other factors impact on the health and wellbeing of our communities.